Media roundtable with App State athletic director Doug Gillin is revealing, candid, broad

 "Use Charlotte, which is a member of Conference USA, as an example.
 They had to bring in extra grandstands when we went down there.
 Then when they came up here in 2019, we were sold out.
 When you look at that dynamic and that it is a 2-hour bus ride, and that our fans can get there easily, it's a win.
 Mecklenburg County is our largest alumni base.
 When you look solely at things like that, it seems like it would fit the definition of feasibility, but again you would have to get a lot of people to come together.

-"That's why I am thankful for us and my colleagues at Charlotte, Wake Forest, Marshall, and North Carolina, for example, we have decided that it makes sense for us to play even in non-conference games."
+"That's why I am thankful for us and my colleagues at Charlotte, Wake Forest, Marshall, and North Carolina, for example.
+We have decided that it makes sense for us to play (each other), even in non-conference games."

 NIL and the Supreme Court decision about extending additional benefits to student athletes.

 "In the other case from the Supreme Court, that is a little bit broader.
-For us here at Appalachian we are just taking our time to see what that means, to see where we can provide additional educational benefits per the new ruling.
-But we also have to be prudent with our finances, to make sure what we do benefits student athletes' health and well-being.
+For us here at Appalachian, we are just taking our time to see what that means, to see where we can provide additional educational benefits per the new ruling.
+But we also have to be prudent with our finances and to make sure what we do benefits student athletes' health and well-being.
 That is really our No. 1 priority."

 Ticket sales, including for the Duke Mayo Classic in Charlotte vs. East Carolina.